miguelrcborges/archinstallscript/README.md

 - desktop: Choose the Desktop Environment you want between gnome, kde and xfce.
 Defaults to gnome. *Only if installtype is set as desktop*
 - username: Username for the user account.
 Defaults to "user"
 - userpw: Password for the user account.
-Defaults to "user" ~~- winefi: Windows EFI partition to be detected by grub~~ Moved to systemd-boot.
+Defaults to "user"
+- ~~winefi: Windows EFI partition to be detected by grub~~ Moved to systemd-boot.
 The automatation of adding windows boot manager entry to the bootloader hasn't been done yet, but can be done checking [this](https://wiki.archlinux.org/title/systemd-boot#Boot_from_another_disk).
 You can also just change boot order on UEFI.

 Optional
 - editor: either neovim, vim or nano.
 Defaults to nvim.